KayyuruTharani/Software-Testing-Laboratory/EXP5.md

 ### Result:
-Thus, the python program to check the number is Armstrong number or not implemented and the output is verified successfully.
+To check the given number is array through binary search and inspect for failures is implemented and the output is verified successfully.